MicroEJ/docs/Tutorials/tutorialBoundsCheck.rst

 .. image:: images/tuto_microej_bounds_check.png

-- and the console should show this
+The console should show this:

 .. code-block:: console